The Royal Court Theatre

 The Royal Court Theatre has a tradition of presenting new plays by authors from around the world, among them figures such as Samuel Beckett, Bertolt Brecht, Max Frisch, Jean Genet, Eugène Ionesco and Arthur Miller.
 In the 1990s, Elyse Dodgson spearheaded a renewed emphasis on the development and production of international work at the Royal Court Theatre, first through the International Residency programme and by early 1996 at the head of a dedicated International Department.

 Since 1997 John Studzinski, and latterly the Genesis Foundation, has supported the Royal Court Theatre’s ground-breaking work with emerging playwrights from around the world.
 He first became interested in the work of the Royal Court Theatre in the 1990s, admiring the company’s policy of finding and nurturing new English language playwrights.
-Click here to find out more from Elyse Dodgson about how the Genesis Foundation has supported the International Playwrights Programme and a recent example of their work in Cuba.
+Click here to find out more from Elyse Dodgson about how the Genesis Foundation has supported the International Playwrights Programme and a recent example of their work in China.

 With the support of the Genesis Foundation, the Royal Court Theatre now enjoys a creative dialogue with hundreds of playwrights and theatre makers all over the world.
 Recent work includes workshops in Ukraine, Mexico, Nigeria, Russia and across the Middle East, in addition to long term relationships with playwrights in Brazil, France, Germany, India, Romania, Spain, Uganda, Chile, South Africa, Zimbabwe and many other countries.
 The Royal Court also stages this work, and since 1997 have produced dozens of full productions, staged readings and one-off events with the support of the Genesis Foundation.